capactio/capact/cmd/cli/docs/capact_policy_apply.md

 ### Options

 ```
-      --f string   The path to new Policy in YAML format
+  -f, --filepath string   The path to new Policy in YAML format
   -h, --help              help for apply
 ```

 ### SEE ALSO